OleksandrVit/ThermalBlastMC/README.md

 ### Coupling to Hadronic Afterburner

 ThermalBlastMC is **directly coupled to the SMASH hadronic transport model**, which provides a microscopic description of the hadronic rescattering and decay stage following hadronization.
-Generated particles can are passed to SMASH, allowing for a fully consistent simulation of:
+Generated particles are passed to SMASH, allowing for a fully consistent simulation of:
 - hadronic rescattering,
 - particle propagation,
 - resonance decays.